dnsosa/lit_contextizer/README.rst

 **Step 1: Extracting all relationships from PubMed full text articles using dependency parsing**

-To build the relation data from scratch, you will need to use the Biotext project to download PubMed/PMC, convert to BioC files and match entity mentions against data from PubTator.
-Follow the instructions on the BioText page to create the PubTator aligned files.
+To build the relation data from scratch, you will need to use the `Biotext project <https://github.com/jakelever/biotext>`_ to download PubMed/PMC, convert to BioC files and match entity mentions against data from PubTator.
+Follow the instructions on the `Biotext page <https://github.com/jakelever/biotext>`_ to create the PubTator aligned files.
 You should then complete the BIOTEXT and CORES variable in the shell commands below.

 Input: PubMed and PMC files converted to BioC XML files and aligned with PubTator entity extractions